UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Harmonized lemmas, UPOS and features for participles.
 - Fixed a number of miscellaneous reported errors.
 - Added features to lemma "olik".
+- Harmonized lemmas, UPOS and features for DET/PRON/ADJ.

 <pre>
 === Machine readable metadata ==============